slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Pedro Domingos*

 > *"University is just expensive procrastination."
--- LayahHeilpern@x*
+-- layahheilpern@x*

 > *"School: success stems from conformity and consensus.
 Life: success stems from curiosity and creativity."
 -- rapahelz@x*

-> *"When elite universities uploaded all of their courses online for public consumption, we collectively realized that the limiting reagent for global intelligence is not access to information, it's motivation."
+> *"When elite universities uploaded all of their courses online for public consumption, we collectively realized that the limiting reagent for global intelligence is not access to information, it’s motivation."
 -- cpaik@x*

 > *"Only the autodidacts are free."